michelle-becker/node-ams-sdk/README.md

 * **Step** - A string value that describes the time increments in a video at which a thumbnail will be generated
 * **Stop** - A string value that describes the end time of the sequence of thumbnails
+* **OutputFileName** - A string value that can be used for the output blob name - default is the template

 ##### Example